RMorrisby/ted/heroku_notes.md

 Therefore we do not need to build the application beforehand.

+Running locally :
+go build -o bin/ted.exe -v

+Then
+heroku local

+Note : Procfile needs to be adjusted slightly to run on Windows (change bin/ted to bin\ted.exe) This change should NOT be committed!

 go.mod :
 This uses the Github URL as the identifier for this project, i.e. module github.com/RMorrisby/ted